Gobert, Jazz beat Bucks 129-115 for 6th straight win

 The Bucks had scored at least 120 points in a franchise-record six straight games, but they often looked out of sync against the Jazz’s multiple defensive looks.

+“They’re a good defensive team.
+They make things hard on you,” Milwaukee coach Mike Budenholzer said.
+“The key against a good defense: If you do get clean looks, you got to make more of those.”

-Antetokounmpo, guarded primarily by Royce O’Neale at 6-foot-6, scored only two points in the first half after a season-high 47 on Wednesday against Phoenix.
+Antetokounmpo, guarded primarily by Royce O’Neale at 6-foot-6, scored only two points in the first half after finishing with a season-high 47 on Wednesday against Phoenix.
 That’s the fewest he’s had in a half since last season at Utah.

-Ingles had a career-high 20 points in the first half as the Jazz took a 69-52 lead.
+“Obviously, I wanted to be more aggressive in the first half, but it wasn’t there,” Antetokounmpo said.

 THIS TIME AROUND